DandyLyons/notes/content/Library/The Bible (WEB)/01 - Genesis/Gen-30.md

 She conceived, bore a son, and said, "God has taken away my reproach."

 ###### v24
-She named him Joseph, saying, "May Yahweh add another son to me."
+She named him [[Joseph]], saying, "May Yahweh add another son to me."

 ###### v25
 When Rachel had borne Joseph, Jacob said to Laban, "Send me away, that I may go to my own place, and to my country.